 As a main drawback, problems can appear when the company does not understand the target market, or why it is losing market share.
 Problems can also occur when the tactic is not aligned with a long-term strategy for growing the business.

-Tips to optimize Defensive Marketing Strategy
+Tips to Optimize Defensive Marketing Strategy

 1) Knowing your key features and optimizing your core competencies offers a competitive advantage

-For developing this kind of strategy, a company should focus on its own core competencies, advantages, and assets in order to defend its market share.
+For developing this kind of strategy, a company should focus on its core competencies, advantages, and assets to defend its market share.
 The focus should be kept on their own brand identity, customers’ perception regarding the company/brand, and the mix of products and services supporting that identity accompanied by pricing and advertising techniques.
 For example, when the loss of market share is imminent, the goal would be to both minimize and lower the rate of that loss while retaining valuable customers.